Barnes Group (B) Receives a Buy from Oppenheimer

-Oppenheimer analyst Christopher Glynn maintained a Buy rating on Barnes Group (B) yesterday and set a price target of $50.00.
-The company’s shares closed last Tuesday at $39.73.
+In a report released today, Christopher Glynn from Oppenheimer assigned a Buy rating to Barnes Group (B), with a price target of $50.00.
+The company’s shares closed last Thursday at $40.89.

 See today’s analyst top recommended stocks >>